drtonyr/carbonTaxBackstop/docs/README.md

 ctaxLo = 200   # the low  illustrative Carbon Tax rate in £/tCO2e
 ctaxHi = 500   # the high illustrative Carbon Tax rate in £/tCO2e
 thresholdPC = 50 # the percentage increase over nyear considered small (30% works for £400/t, 40% at £500/t, 60% at £800/t)
-cacheImg = True  # set to False to recalulate images even if already present
+cacheImg = True  # set to False to recalculate images even if already present

 ## you probably don't want to play with this block
 path = r'docs/basicCarbonTaxUK.xls' # name of cached spreadsheet